p2pu/learning-about-learning-circles/modules/Orientation/_posts/2019-01-01-activity-check-in.md

 - Reflect on the point that a group can generally achieve a better result when everybody contributes their own knowledge, rather than when one person is tasked with being the expert.

 And if you’re all alone:
-- [Introduce yourself on the P2PU community page](https://community.p2pu.org/t/introduce-yourself/1571/last).
+- <a href="https://community.p2pu.org/t/introduce-yourself/1571/last" target="_blank">Introduce yourself on the P2PU community page</a>.
 We will say hi back! :)